-There are two damping adjusters on this shock.
-The red colored knob adjusts the rebound damping and the blue colored knob adjusts the compression damping.
+There are three damping adjusters on the Jupiter-7 damper.
+The red colored knob on the end of the shaft adjusts the rebound damping and the remote reservoir has two adjusters.
+The black knurled knob adjusts low speeed compression damping, and the hexed blue adjuster controls high speed compression damping.